MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/om/plan/planning-data-encryption-for-web-console-reporting-server-connections.md

 ## FIPS Compliance

-System Center 2016 –   A FIPS compliant algorithm is included on your installation media.
 After you install these two roles, you need to manually edit several configuration files to enable this algorithm on the IIS web server hosting the Web console, and the SQL Server report server.

 Enabling FIPS compliance for System Center 2016 - Operations Manager requires that the underlying infrastructure used (Server OS, Active Directory etc.), also be FIPS compliant.